Azure-Samples/streaming-at-scale/eventhubs-streamanalytics-eventhubs/README.md

 # Streaming at Scale with Azure Event Hubs and Stream Analytics

 This sample uses Stream Analytics to process streaming data from EventHub and uses another Event Hub as a sink to store JSON data.
-This is the best way to analyze pure streaming performances of Stream Analytics; no aggregation is done and data is passed as fast as possibile from the input to the output.
+This is done to analyze pure streaming performances of Stream Analytics; no aggregation is done and data is passed as fast as possibile from the input to the output.
 Data is augmented by adding additional fields.

 The provided scripts will an end-to-end solution complete with load test client.